 Dangers and risks in the mountains – objective and subjective dangers

 Here I would like increase your awareness of the mountain dangers and hazards you can come across while freeriding/backcountry skiing and high-altitude ski touring.
-These hazards can be categorised in two groups, subjective hazards/dangers and objective danger/hazards.
+These hazards can be categorised in two groups, subjective danger/hazards and objective danger/hazards.

 The right training and a heightened awareness of these danger/hazards can help minimise danger, and give a safer experience, which hopefully will be shared with others in the future.

-SUBJECTIVE HAZARD
+SUBJECTIVE HAZARDS

-- Lack of experience (overconfidence, carelessness, lack of knowledge)
+Lack of experience (overconfidence, carelessness, lack of knowledge)

-- Inadequate physical condition or technical skills
+Inadequate physical condition or technical skills

-- Bad planning or route selection
+Bad planning or route selection

-- Wrong choices of equipment or lack thereof
+Wrong choices of equipment or lack thereof

-- Mental misconduct
+Mental misconduct

-- A negative group dynamic
+A negative group dynamic

 As a skier you can dramatically reduce the subjective danger/hazards with the appropriate decision making, including behaviour, appropriate equipment choices for the activity one is doing, and the right pre-training.
 This is not the case with objective danger/hazards.